Sustainable Newburgh transport

 Environmentally friendly travel solutions

 Reston station serve a sizeable catchment area with a small population.
-One assumes Transport Scotland, when appraising the new station business case, considered the means by which passengers from small towns and scattered rural communities would get to the station.
-Was it mostly car or bus?
+One assumes Transport Scotland's business case appraisal for a new station, considered how passengers from small towns and scattered rural communities would get to the station.
+Did their appraisal assume a developing, clean comprehensive bus service?

-A key consideration is sustainability.
-If Reston station met this criteria were there assumptions made about any future coordinated bus service, maybe with a synchronised timetable?
-Are there plans to deploy electric buses across an expanded county network in the future?
+Were assumptions made about a future coordinated bus service with a synchronised timetable?
+Are there plans to deploy electric buses across an expanded county network sometime in the future?

 Reston absolutely deserved a station, of course